MicrosoftDocs/PlayReady/Docs/Overview/individualization.md

 ---
 author: rolandlefranc
 title: PlayReady Individualization
-description: Individualization is the process of updating the PlayReady runtime on the client computer, allowing licenses to be bound to the client computer. ms.assetid: "2d0eed43-5a52-a642-ff7f-aa1927766e5a"
+description: Individualization is the process of updating the PlayReady runtime on the Client computer, allowing licenses to be bound to the Client computer. ms.assetid: "2d0eed43-5a52-a642-ff7f-aa1927766e5a"
 keywords: playready individualization, license ms.author: rolefran